 Map your Jira and GitLab users

-Unito doesn't sync the issue number by default but you can enable that (for either Jira or GitLab) in your sync settings.
+Unito doesn't sync the issue number by default but you can enable that (for either Jira or GitLab) in your flow settings.
 Here is how to do it.

 Default type for new Jira issues

 You can choose which type of issue should be created by default in Jira when a new issue is created in GitLab.